 This is what Add does.
 The indexer setter takes the same path but replaces the value at the "key already present" branch instead of throwing.
 TryAdd takes the same path but returns false at that branch instead of throwing.

 The whole structure leans on two operations on the key: GetHashCode() and Equals().
 If either is wrong, the dictionary stops working correctly.
-That's the contract this lesson covers next.
+The next section covers that contract.

 Every type in .NET inherits GetHashCode() and Equals(object) from object.
-The default implementations work for any type, but they may not do what you want for keys.
+The default implementations work for any type, but they may not suit the needs of a key.

-The contract between these two methods is the rule everyone has to follow:
+The contract between these two methods is mandatory:

 In plain words: equal objects must hash to the same code.
-The reverse doesn't have to hold (two unequal objects can hash to the same code, which is just a collision and is normal), but the forward direction is mandatory.
+The reverse doesn't have to hold (two unequal objects can hash to the same code, a collision, which is normal), but the forward direction is required.

-If you break this contract, the dictionary breaks in subtle ways.
-An object you just added will appear "missing" because the lookup hashes to a different bucket than the insert did.
+Breaking this contract breaks the dictionary in subtle ways.
+An object just added appears "missing" because the lookup hashes to a different bucket than the insert did.
 Two equal keys can end up as two separate entries because they hash differently.

 a and b are equal because Equals was overridden to compare by Id.
 But GetHashCode wasn't overridden, so it uses the default reference-based hash, which is different for two different Customer instances.
 The dictionary stores a in one bucket.
 When asked about b, it hashes b to a different bucket and doesn't find anything there, so it reports the key is missing.